4153-NOC

 • Certification as a certified career development practitioner (CCDP) through the BC Career Development Association

-In addition, employment counsellors need to keep up with trends in the labour market and the economy.
+In addition, career development practitioners and career counsellors need to keep up with trends in the labour market and the economy.
 They must also have insight into what it takes to work in various careers.

 Workers coming to B.C.